Seizing opportunities in the energy transition

 EnergyCo continues to progress the rollout of the five REZs currently declared, as well as the Priority Transmission Infrastructure Projects.
 Since this guide was last published, the following updates have occurred:

 • New England REZ: the New England REZ was declared 'Critical State Significant Instructure' by the NSW Government in July 2024, meaning the project is considered essential to the state for economic, environmental or social reasons.
-The process for procuring a Network Operator for this REZ is expected to commence later this year.
+In March 2025, EnergyCo announced a call for registrations of interest for the role of network operator.

-In addition to the REZs, EnergyCo is progressing its Priority Transmission Infrastructure Projects, with a focus on the Waratah Super Battery (which is expected to achieve commercial operations by early 2025) and the Hunter Transmission Project (which is in the planning and design phase).
+In addition to the REZs, EnergyCo is progressing its Priority Transmission Infrastructure Projects, with a focus on the Waratah Super Battery (which is expected to achieve commercial operations by mid-2025) and the Hunter Transmission Project (which is in the planning and design phase).
+EnergyCo signed a commitment deed with Transgrid as the preferred Network Operator in January 2025 with construction expected to commence in 2026.

 EnergyCo is also responsible for leading the Port to REZ road upgrades project to enable the movement of oversized and over-mass loads for renewable energy equipment from the Port of Newcastle to the REZs.
-Road upgrades are expected to start from late 2024 and should be completed in late 2025.
+The contract for construction is expected to be awarded in early 2025, with construction scheduled to start in 2025.

 WA's electricity infrastructure